basic4gl-guy/jump-buggy/README.md

 # Current state

-Currently the game is just a tech demo.
-There are two tracks, each stored in a separate Unity scene (in the "Assets\Scenes" folder), which you can run to play the different tracks.
-Or you can build a release for the Oculus Go containing the scene you want to play in VR.
+Currently the game is just mainly a tech demo.
+There are three tracks, each stored in a separate Unity scene (in the "Assets\Scenes\Tracks" folder), and a track selection scene (Assets\Scenes\Menus).
+There are no AI cars or multiplayer, so all you can do is drive on the tracks and attempt to improve your best lap times.

-Note that there's no gameplay logic at all, so if you fall off the track, you usually have to exit and restart the game.

 In theory it should also be playable on any Unity supported platform, with a little bit of work on the input code.